signalfx/integrations/collectd-interface/README.md

 well, but consult the Smart Agent repo's docs for the exact schema.**

-Installation and initial configuration options are available as part of the [SignalFx collectd agent](https://github.com/signalfx/integrations/tree/master/collectd).
+Installation and initial configuration options are available as part of the <a target="_blank" href="https://github.com/signalfx/integrations/tree/master/collectd">SignalFx collectd agent</a>.

 ### CONFIGURATION